solanoctua/Camera-Calibration/README.md

 - [Ninox Calibration Targets](https://www.ninox360.com/calibration-targets)
 - [Calib.io Camera Calibration Pattern Generator](https://calib.io/pages/camera-calibration-pattern-generator)

-We use a 7x10 checkerboard (6x9 inner corners) with squares having 55 mm edges.

 ## Camera Model

 A camera model describes the mathematical relationship between a point in the 3D world and its projection onto the 2D image plane.